Thejas027/JavaScript/README.md

 Pig Game is a classic dice game implemented in JavaScript.
 Roll the dice, accumulate points, and strategize to win against your opponent.

-## Starbucks Landing Page ☕️

-Starbucks Landing Page project demonstrates the creation of a captivating landing page for a Starbucks website using HTML, CSS, and JavaScript.

 Feel free to dive in, explore, and have fun with these projects! ✨